Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day  0 - Complete course details/README.md

 We will learn how VM Scale Sets help with high availability and auto-scaling for virtual machines.

-Day-12: Basic Concepts of Azure Load Balancing services
+Day-12: Introduction to Azure Load Balancing Services

+We will understand the different Azure load balancing services and their use cases.

 Day-13: Azure Load Balancer Demo

-We will understand Azure Load Balancer and perform a real-time traffic distribution demo.
+We will explore Azure Load Balancer and perform a real-time traffic distribution demo.

-Day-14: Application Gateway (Layer-7 Load Balancer) Demo
+Day-14: Azure Application Gateway (Layer-7 Load Balancer) Demo

-We will explore Azure Application Gateway, including HTTP/HTTPS traffic routing, SSL termination, and WAF basics.
+We will explore Azure Application Gateway, including HTTP traffic routing and Web Application Firewall (WAF) basics.

 Day-15: Azure NAT (Network Address Translation) gateway